-ACTIVITY FEES
+COURSE FEES

-All courses are assessed activity fees at the rate of \$32.50 per credit hour.
+All courses are assessed course fees at the rate of \$35.00 (in-district) and \$38.00 (all others) per credit hour.

 SPECIAL FEES

 Certain courses, classes or programs have additional laboratory, class materials, or other fees.
 The additional costs are approved annually by the Board of Trustees.
 A complete listing is available in the Business Office.